Sclerotherapy Aslcera | Voted Austin’s Best 2017!

 What About Saline Sclerotherapy Injections?

 Hypertonic Saline sclerotherapy utilizes very concentrated salt water solution to treat spider veins.
 Traditionally it has been a popular sclerosant since it contains a naturally occurring body substance (sodium chloride or salt) with the false assumption of no toxicity.
 However, with the advent of new pharmaceutical sclerosant medications available for sclerotherapy, saline has fallen out of favor due to its high side-effect profile.
-Hypertonic Saline sclerotherapy has a higher rate of skin necrosis (skin death and ulceration) and temporary hemosiderin staining (skin area treated with sclerotherapy appears brown or “stained”).
+Hypertonic Saline sclerotherapy has a higher rate of skin necrosis (skin death and ulceration) and temporary hemosiderin staining (skin area treated with the sclerosant medication appears brown or “stained”).
 This occurs because of massive fluid shifts within the cells and tissues that occur when low concentration salt water in the body interacts with the very high concentration salt that is being injected.
 Additionally, saline does not work well in treatment of larger varicose veins since it gets diluted quickly by blood and becomes ineffective.
 The other problem with hypertonic saline sclerotherapy is that it is typically rather painful, with a fair amount of burning and stinging sensations during injection.

 Foam sclerotherapy is a specialized technique of performing sclerotherapy which is commonly performed at Austin Vein Specialists.
-With this technique, the FDA approved medications of Polidocanol or Sotradecol are mixed with small micro-bubbles of oxygen in order to create a sclerotherapy solution that is the consistency of shaving cream.
-This medication is then injected into the abnormal spider, reticular, or varicose veins under direct visualization.
+With this technique, the FDA approved medications of Varithena, Polidocanol, or Sotradecol are mixed with small micro-bubbles of oxygen in order to create a sclerotherapy solution that is the consistency of shaving cream.
+The medication is then injected into the abnormal spider, reticular, or varicose veins under direct visualization.
 Some of the advantages of foam sclerotherapy is that it can often be used to treat larger veins that may otherwise not respond as well to standard sclerotherapy solutions.
 The micro-bubble emulsion tends to increase the contact time of the sclerosant medication with the vein wall and therefore can increase the effectiveness of the treatment.
 In addition, due to the white coloration of the foam, the movement of the foam within the veins can be easily seen and followed with special lighting or ultrasound for more precise injection of the chemical.

 Recovery & Results After Sclerotherapy

-Following sclerotherapy, patients can typically return to relatively normal activities immediately, although exercise and other strenuous activities should be avoided for 7 to 14 days to improve the efficacy of treatment.
+Following vein injection therapy, patients can typically return to relatively normal activities immediately, although exercise and other strenuous activities should be avoided for 7 to 14 days to improve the efficacy of treatment.
 Compression stockings or support bandages may need to be worn for up to 2 weeks after the procedure, based on the recommendations of your doctor.
 Most patients experience some degree of mild bruising and some may develop skin pigmentation changes at sites of injection.
 These side effects usually subside on their own over time.

 Since bruising may occur, it can take several weeks before the true results of sclerotherapy are visible.
-It is reported that up to 80 percent of damaged veins can be eliminated during each sclerotherapy session.
+It is reported that up to 80 percent of damaged veins can be eliminated during each treatment session.
 Most patients are satisfied with the results of this procedure.
 Patients can help preserve the results of sclerotherapy and prevent new veins from appearing by maintaining an active lifestyle after the procedure.

 Although sclerotherapy is a safe procedure that has been successfully performed by physicians for decades, there are certain risks and side effects associated with any medical procedure.
-During your consultation our doctor will discuss these possible side effects with you and answer any other concerns that you may have about the sclerotherapy procedure.
+During your consultation our doctor will discuss these possible side effects with you and answer any other concerns that you may have about the procedure.

 Candidates for Sclerotherapy